Blac Chyna Shows Off 50lb Weight Loss As Rob Kardashian Set For New Dating Show

 “I thought this was going to be the best year of my life.
 Had a beautiful baby Dream and haven’t spent Christmas with family in years and I just can’t believe she really hurt me this way.
 She knows how to hurt me and I loved her so hard like I’m supposed to.
 Like any man is supposed to love their Wife.
 Chyna knew exactly what she was doing to get me.
 I can’t believe she did this to me.
 And this isn’t for some ratings this is my real life so please understand.
 This is killing me.”

-[Featured image by Raoul Gatchalian/ AP Images]
+[Featured Image by Raoul Gatchalian/AP Images]